How are Mutual Funds Taxed?

 The taxation of hybrid funds depends on the portfolio of the scheme.
 As mentioned above, if more than 65% of the portfolio holdings of a scheme are in equity instruments, it is considered as an equity-oriented fund and taxed as per the equity fund taxation policy.

 Taxation has a far-reaching impact on investments.
-So, it is always better to thoroughly understand how your investment will be taxed to avoid any discrepancies in the future and better manage your investment journey.
+So, it is always better to account for the effect of taxes on your investments to avoid any discrepancies in the future and better manage your investment journey.

 Now that you know how income tax on mutual funds in India works, you can take an informed investment decision and select funds that best suit your investment profile and financial objectives.